Skip to main content

 #5: Experience

-The number of years of experience in medical coding and billing also will have an effect on your salary.
+The number of years of experience in medical billing and coding also will have an effect on your salary.
 The more experience, the more compensation you can expect.

 According to the AAPC, medical coding and billing professionals can expect to see the following salary growth over their career:

-Medical coding and billing isn’t just a job, it’s a meaningful career with tremendous growth opportunities, earning potential, and a source of pride and purpose.
-The first step toward becoming a medical coding and billing specialist is to earn your training certificate or degree.
+Medical billing and coding isn’t just a job, it’s a meaningful career with tremendous growth opportunities and earning potential.
+The first step toward becoming a medical billing and coding specialist is to earn your training certificate or degree.

-Learn more about medical coding and billing training with the U.S. Career Institute:
+Learn more about medical billing and coding training with U.S. Career Institute:

 Your career as a medical coding and billing specialist is within reach.
 Isn’t it time you took that next step and invested in yourself and your future?